ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 The one thing that I was stuck on was how to make two seperate LEDs so the green can blink seperatly from the red.
 You have to make a led1 and led2 to make this work.
+Like this -
+led1=digitalio.DigitalInOut(board.GP13)
+led2=digitalio.DigitalInOut(board.GP18)

 ## Launch_Pad_3